Best audiobook services of 2023: Buying guide

-There is, however, no subscription model here and instead Nook Audiobooks is a straight retail store.
-It's relatively limited in its device compatibility – there's an iOS and Android app, or the option to listen through your browser or your Nook tablet.
+As part of this move, a subscription model was introduced, allowing users to access books via credits.
+It's relatively limited in its device compatibility.
+There's an iOS and Android app, or the option to listen through your browser or your Nook tablet.
 Unfortunately, the apps are lite on features when compared with other options on the market.

 - Handy if you already have a Nook eReader